okta/okta.github.io/_source/_posts/2017-08-22-build-an-ionic-app-with-user-authentication.md

 <a name="create-open-id-connect-app"></a>
 ## Create an OpenID Connect App in Okta

 OpenID Connect (OIDC) builds on top of the OAuth 2.0 protocol.
-It allows clients to verify the identity of the user and, as well as to obtain their basic profile information.
+It allows clients to verify the identity of the user and obtain their basic profile information.
 To integrate Okta's Identity Platform for user authentication, you'll first need to:

 * [Register](https://www.okta.com/developer/signup/) and create an OIDC application
 * Log in to your Okta account and navigate to **Applications > Add Application**